WMudgeEllis/street_smart_fe/README.md

 * Authorization for API usage

-  For successful local deployment, you will need to acquire credentials for Google OAuth2.
+  - For successful local deployment, you will need to acquire credentials for Google OAuth2.
 More information can be found [here](https://developers.google.com/identity/protocols/oauth2)
+  - This application also requires authorization for the GoogleMaps JavaScript API.
+More information can be found [here](https://developers.google.com/maps/documentation/javascript/overview)

 * How to run the test suite